MSTADreamTeam/MSTA/README.md

 * IG: online broker providing a trading and date stream API
 * IB: InteractiveBrokers, similar to IG

+In order to comunicate with the trading API we might need to code in another language such as C++, or use HTTP protocols.

 ## References & useful links